Corbin Carroll Preview, Player Props: Diamondbacks vs. White Sox

 Corbin Carroll At The Plate

-- Among qualifying hitters in MLB play, his batting average ranks 11th, his on-base percentage ranks 17th, and he is 16th in the league in slugging.
+- Among qualified hitters, he ranks 14th in batting average, while his on-base percentage ranks 19th and he is 18th in slugging.

-- In 52 games this season (35.1%), Carroll has picked up an RBI, and in 17 of those games (11.5%) he had more than one.
-He has also driven in three or more of his team's runs in two contests.
+- Carroll has driven home a run in 52 games this season (34.9%), including more than one RBI in 11.4% of his games and producing three or more of his team's runs on two occasions..

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.